Boston is a fine, fine town and I share an office with a Pats fan, but man - is the rest of the NFL world as sick of Patriots Super Bowls like I am?

 But not everyone loves, likes or even tolerates football.
-For them Super Bowl Sunday is a tedious affair with little excitement other than looking for a cool commercial or hoping the game will end in time for a good night's sleep.
+For them Super Bowl Sunday is a tedious affair with little excitement other than eating greasy food, looking for a cool commercial or hoping the game will end in time for a good night's sleep. (i.e. Robin and our kids)

-If this sounds like you, read on - I have a Super Bowl Party game that will keep it interesting from kickoff to the final gun (and it doesn't involve a matrix of gambling squares or any real football knowledge at all).
+What follows is our Annual Super Fish Bowl game (and it doesn't involve a matrix of gambling squares or any real football knowledge at all).

 Why is this such a great Super Bowl Party Game?